Who is Quartus Dewitt?

 a ledger entry reading \town-Rochester\name-Dewitt, Quartus S\age-41\occupation-farmer\marital status-married\place of birth-New York\prior military service-none\

-Dewitt, Quartus S. 41
+Dewitt, Quartus S. 41, farmer

 Is there any record of whether or not Quartus was indeed drafted?
 I haven't found one yet

 As we get closer to the modern era we know much more.
 Information has been preserved and indexed, even digitized and searchable.
+I've never been to Highland Cemetery in person but you can visit virtually.

 Here's another wrinkle to the mystery, courtesy of a newspaper archive search: